In this interview, Margaret Atwood discusses how the changing political context has affected the way people have read

 Feminist writer and activist Gloria Steinem gave this speech in support of the Equal Rights Amendment (ERA) in 1970.
-Ever since, the speech has been regarded as a powerful rallying cry for second-wave feminism in the U.S. The debate about the ERA was still raging when The Handmaid’s Tale was written.
+The speech is regarded as a powerful rallying cry for second-wave feminism in the U.S. The debate about the ERA was still raging when

 Dig is a podcast on historical topics.
 This episode examines the sexual beliefs and behaviors of early American Puritans, which Atwood drew on to create the Republic of Gilead.

 As well as a novelist, Margaret Atwood is an acclaimed poet.
 This poem, written around the same time as

 Elisabeth Moss plays Offred in Hulu’s television adaptation of